Dr. Nichole Fairbrother, PhD, RPsych

 Director, Perinatal Anxiety Research Lab

 Nichole Fairbrother is the director of the Perinatal Anxiety Research Lab at the Queen Alexandra Centre for Children’s Health.
 She received her Ph.D. in Psychology from the University of British Columbia in 2002.
 She subsequently completed a post-doctoral fellowship in women’s reproductive health through the Child and Family Research Institute and the UBC Department of Health Care and Epidemiology.
-Dr. Fairbrother is currently a research associate with the University of British Columbia’s Departments of Psychiatry and Obstetrics & Gynecology and a member of the Women’s Health Research Institute at B.C.’s Women’s Hospital.
+Dr. Fairbrother is currently a Clinical Associate Professor professor in the University of British Columbia’s Department of Psychiatry, and a member of the Women’s Health Research Institute at B.C.
+Women’s Hospital.